OFK Bačka: Coaches

 In April 1947 Bačka got his first professional coach, Vladimir Jurak from Zagreb, and ever since a number of paid professional coaches came, like Ilija Ranković from Belgrade, László Bozóky from Hungary, Josip Takač from Subotica and Gojko Džepina from Belgrade.

 Fans

-In addition to a number of audiences and supporters Bačka has its ardent fans.
+In addition to a number of audiences and supporters Bačka has ardent fans.
 They gather in the eastern stand.